-On the evening of October 15th, Sharad Purnima, a traditional festival of the Autumn full-moon, was celebrated at the Radha Gopinath Temple in Mumbai with Radhanath Swami and over five thousand guests.
-The Indian scriptures reveal that in the sacred land of Vrindavan, five thousand years ago on the night of Sharad Purnima, Lord Krishna performed a beautiful dance festival called rasa lila with his dear-most devotees, the gopis.
-Bhakti yogis congregate on this night to commemorate the event through the singing of beautiful devotional songs.
-The guests were also offered a wonderful visual treat; the sacred deity altar was decorated with a variety of beautiful flowers bought from all over India making it resemble the lush forest of Vrindavan.
-The enthusiastic chanting and dancing by the devotees in the evening continued unabated for over four hours.
+On the evening of October 15th, a traditional festival of the autumn full moon, Sharad Purnima, was celebrated at the Radha Gopinath Temple in Mumbai with Radhanath Swami and over 5,000 guests.
+The Indian scriptures reveal that five thousand years ago in the sacred land of Vrindavan, on the night of Sharad Purnima, Lord Krishna performed a beautiful dance festival called rasa lila with his dearmost devotees, the gopis.
+Bhakti yogis traditionally congregate on this night to commemorate the event through the singing of beautiful devotional songs.
+This year at the Radha Gopinath Temple, the guests were also offered a wonderful visual treat… the sacred deity altar was decorated with a variety of beautiful flowers brought from all over India, causing the altar to resemble the lush forest of Vrindavan.
+Enthusiastic chanting and dancing by the devotees continued unabated for over four hours.

 “Sharad Purnima is the night when Lord Krishna performed the rasa dance with the gopis, the purest devotees of God.
-The rasa dance has been glorified in the art, poetry and theatre of India but most importantly it’s worshipped in the Vedic scriptures as the most sacred expression of love by the Lord’s devotees.”
+The rasa dance has been glorified in the art, poetry and theatre of India, but most importantly it is worshipped in the Vedic scriptures as the most sacred expression of love by the Lord’s devotees.

 Prayers to Offer

-“On this night we offer prayers to God that we can develop the purity of purpose and love so that we too can follow the footsteps of the gopis and offer our hearts and our whole existence for service to the Lord and His dear devotees.
-We certainly do not imitate the dance but reflect deeply on surrendering our lives for the pleasure of our beloved Lord of the heart.
-The gopis are teaching us that if we relinquish our egoistic pleasures for the service of God we’ll never be the losers.
+“On this night we offer prayers to God that we can develop the purity of purpose and love so that we too can follow the footsteps of the gopis, and offer our hearts and our whole existence for service to the Lord and His dear devotees.
+We certainly do not imitate the dance, but reflect deeply on surrendering our lives for the pleasure of the beloved Lord of our heart.
+The gopis are teaching us that if we relinquish our egoistic pleasures for the service of God we will never be the losers.
 We should know that Krishna is playing upon His flute for all of us.
-He is calling each and every one of us to enter His divine rasa lila; we’ve to simply reciprocate by cultivating true humility, selflessness and a pure desire to serve.”
+He is calling each and every one of us to enter His divine rasa lila; we need simply to reciprocate by cultivating true humility, selflessness and a pure desire to serve.”